Anton020/Anton020/README.md

 ### Hi there 👋
 🔭 I’m currently working on "Employee Managment System" website

-🌱 I’m currently learning HTML and Java
+🌱 I’m learning HTML and Java

-:frog: I'm curretnly using Java
+:frog: I'm using Java

 :koala: I know MySQL and C++